 So Who Is the Smartest President?

-Plotting this over time, the trend is stationary, with Grant as the lowest estimate and John Quincy Adams as the highest.
+Plotting this over time, the trend is stationary, with President Grant having the lowest IQ estimate and President John Quincy Adams owning the highest IQ estimate.

 But even this is only a well-regarded estimate.
 At present, we have little substantiated evidence of US Presidents’ IQ or test scores.